 Despite All this Time, I Can't Finish a Civ VI Game

-I first got into the 4X genre of video games a few years ago with Sid Meier’s Civilization V. I played a ton of that game and experimented with various playstyles to achieve the different types of victories.
+I first got into the 4X genre of video games a few years ago with Sid Meier’s Civilization V. I played a ton of that game and experimented with various playstyles to achieve different types of victories.
 Since then, I waited for Civilization VI to come out with several DLC and discounts before finally picking it up for myself.
-Civ is a game that I like to play in the winter time to relax and stay cozy, and I’ve been playing Civ VI during the winter for the past two years.
+Civ is a game that I like to play in the winter to relax and stay cozy, and I’ve been playing Civ VI during the winter for the past two years.
 However, as the title of this post indicates, I have yet to actually finish the game.

 Where’s the Fun?

 I’m not sure entirely why it is the early game calls to me.
 I think I enjoy the process of exploration the most.
 I also like the feeling of building things early and getting my civilization going.
 By the time I’ve gotten to the later ages, the momentum of the game slows down.
 With the various patches and DLC that have been released for Civ VI, the developers have added a lot of different things to keep the game active and interesting into the late game.
-This includes the use of governors, natural disasters, diplomatic conventions, etc. Since I’ve engaged with these mechanics more in the recent weeks, I’ve certainly gotten further than ever before.
+This includes the use of governors, natural disasters, diplomatic conventions, etc. Since I’ve engaged with these mechanics more in recent weeks, I’ve certainly gotten further than ever before.
 Yet, I still feel the desire to just start over by the time I’m creating musketmen.

 I had a similar issue when playing Civ V, but I also still managed to push through to the end of the game, even at higher degrees of difficulty.
 I even managed to achieve victory in almost all the different forms that Civ V provided.
-It’s odd that a game that has (arguably) older and slower mechanics would managed to keep me interested for longer.
+It’s odd that a game that has (arguably) older and slower mechanics would manage to keep me interested for longer.
 There are various mechanics about Civ VI that I like a great deal more than its predecessor.
 I think that military combat is better, overall.
 I think the diplomacy mechanics are a little more fleshed out than before.
 I think the interaction with city-states is simpler, but less of a matter of your economy and more balanced as a result.
 If I were to narrow down the reason as to why I might have trouble finishing a game, I think I can point to a particular mechanic.

 Districts